Wild River State Park

 An all-season trail center is a great spot to relax after hiking or cross-country skiing on the 35-mile trail system.
 A visitor center with exhibits and environmental education programs is open year-round.

 Tell me more about this park's wildlife, history, geology and landscape.

 We close trails on November 1 in order to begin the extensive process of preparing trails for ski season.
 We'll see you again in the spring!

 Park is Open; No Hunting at Wild River

 Wild River is open for hiking and rustic camping.
 Wildlife management factors are always considered when evaluating the need for a deer hunt.
 It was determined a deer hunt was not necessary for herd/resource management this year.
 Of course, no other hunting is allowed in the park at any time.
 However, adjacent property owners may be hunting, so it always advisable to wear bright colors during hunting season.
 For greater safety, hiking in interior portions of the park is also an option.
 Please ask at the office if you have questions.

 Campsite Numbers Changed

-The Snake River Forest Campground, located east of Pine City, is open for the season.
+The Snake River Forest Campground, located east of Pine City will be closed for winter beginning November 25.

 Why Visit Wild River State Park?